コンテンツにスキップ

 At the entrance to the "Fujiko F. Fujio's Chichinpui!
 Science and Magic Manga Exhibition" ©Fujiko-Pro

-In Exhibition Room II on the second floor, the exhibition "Fujiko F. Fujio's Chichinpui!
+In Exhibition Room II on the second floor, the "Fujiko F. Fujio's Chichinpui!
 Science and Magic Manga Exhibition" will be held from October 30, 2024 to October 26, 2025.
-The second half of the exhibition, which replaced the original drawings on display, began on May 21.
-This is a limited-time special exhibition that introduces works with science and magic motifs, such as the secret gadgets of the future from "Doraemon" and the science laws of Planet Marl that appear in "Chimpui," while interpreting Fujiko F. Fujio's unique way of making dreams come true.
+A second half of the exhibition, featuring a rotating selection of original drawings, began on May 21.
+This limited-time exhibition explores Fujiko F. Fujio's unique approach to making dreams come true, showcasing works with a scientific and magical motif, such as Doraemon's secret gadgets of the future and the science of planet Marl in Chimpui.

-I was especially moved after seeing Fujiko F. Fujio's favorite desk, the huge bookshelves lined with books and documents, and the treasured collection on the first floor.
-It was a worthwhile experience that conveyed Fujiko F. Fujio's passion for his work.
+I was especially moved by this visit after seeing Fujiko F. Fujio's favorite desk, the huge bookshelves lining his vast collection of books and documents, and his treasured collection on the first floor.
+It was a truly impressive exhibit that conveyed Fujiko F. Fujio's passion for his work.

-After viewing the exhibits, head to the museum cafe and gift corner "Fujikoya" on the third floor, or to the rooftop space "Harappa" adjacent to Ikuta Ryokuchi, where you can enjoy nature to the fullest.
+After viewing the exhibits, head to the museum cafe and gift corner "Fujikoya" on the third floor, or to the rooftop space "Harappa" adjacent to Ikuta Ryokuchi Park, where you can enjoy nature to the fullest.
 You can take photos with the Anywhere Door, the familiar clay pipe, and various characters.
-Why not take a leisurely trip to enjoy art on your next day off?
+Why not take a leisurely artistic trip on your next day off?

 Text by Mai Shimura (editor/writer)